 - Abdominal pain

 The prognosis for peritoneal mesothelioma is very poor.
-On average, patients survive 10 months from when they first experience symptoms, which is often some time before they receive a diagnosis.
+On average, patients survive from Mesothelioma cancer 10 months from when they first experience symptoms, which is often some time before they receive a diagnosis.
 However, there are some varied outcomes, with some surviving for much longer.

 This form of mesothelioma affects the lining of the heart.
 It is very rare, but does happen in some cases.
 The cancer progresses quite quickly, and this leads to the heart not being able to efficiently deliver oxygen to the rest of the body.
 As such, overall health declines very rapidly.
 The symptoms of pericardial mesothelioma are closely related to heart attacks and include:

 Pericardial mesothelioma is almost exclusively treated with palliative care.
 Because the tumors are located so close the heart, it is all but impossible to remove them through surgery.

 This is the rarest form of mesothelioma of all.
 It develops in the lining of the testes, which is the tunica vaginalis.
 As such, it exclusively appears in men.
 Less than 1% of all mesothelioma cases are testicular in nature.
 It is almost fully asymptomatic, and the condition is generally discovered as the patient receives treatment or surgery for a different condition.

 Because testicular mesothelioma is so rare, medical researchers have been unable to create a list of common symptoms.
 However, most people who have the cancer, generally in a more advanced stage, may experience:

 - Painless lumps on both or either testicle

 Usually, diagnosis doesn’t occur until there are noticeable lumps.
 One of the better things about testicular mesothelioma, however, is that it has a much better prognosis.
 In most cases, the affected testicle can be surgically removed and patients can be provided with chemotherapy and radiotherapy, which has proven to be successful.